TranslationalML/pacsifier/README.md

 5. Create the configuration file as described below.
 6. Verify the installation works by running this test: `XXX_TEST_WITH_EXAMPLE_CSV_HERE`

+FIXME: environment spec file is not the same on linux as on Windows.

 ### Windows 7

 #### Installation